Taher2011/transactions/spring-transaction-03/readme.txt

               If there is any existing transaction it gets suspended.

-1) If the "insertEmployee() in EmployeeService" is called directly it does not create own new transaction.
+1) If the "insertEmployee() in EmployeeService" is called directly it does not create its own new transaction.

 1) If the "insertEmployee() in EmployeeService" method is called from another service i.e from "joinOrganization() in OrganzationService" :-
 a) If the calling service i.e. "joinOrganization() in OrganzationService" has a transaction then "insertEmployee() in EmployeeService" method does not make use of existing transaction neither it creates its own trx.